Probabilistic Variational Causal Approach in Observational Studies: Probabilistic Variational Causal Effect Framework

 \subsection{PEACE, SPACE, and APACE}

-To calculate $\PIV_d^{\z}(X\to Y)$, we move along different partitions of $X$, and measure the most interventional changes in $Y$ values by changing $X$ values while keeping $\Z=z$ constant.
-Now, if we only consider the slight changes of $X$ values, then we come up with $\PIEV_d^{\z}(X\to Y)$.
-Hence, the probabilistic easy variational causal effect of degree $d$ of $X$ on $Y$ (PEACE) is defined as follows:
+To calculate $\PIV_d^{\z}(X\to Y)$ (see Equation~\ref{piv}), we move along different partitions of $X$, and measure the highest interventional changes in $Y$ values by changing $X$ values while keeping $\Z=\z$.
+Now, if we only consider the slight changes of $X$ values, then we come up with $\PIEV_d^{\z}(X\to Y)$ (see Equation~\ref{piev}).
+Hence, the Probabilistic Easy vAriational Causal Effect (PEACE) of degree $d$ of $X$ on $Y$ is defined as $\PEACE_d(X\to Y)=\E_{\Z}\left(\PIEV_d^{\z}(X\to Y)\right)$.
+We have the following observation: \begin{Observation} The following equalities hold: